 - What is your policy on labor induction?

 - Will I have a chance to get to know each of the doctors or midwives that will potentially be on call during my labor?

 - What circumstances/situations would warrant a c-section?

-If you still deciding which provider you would like to work with the My Birth Profile Assessment can help you choose a provider based on your personality, health factors and over all preferences.
+If you’re still deciding which provider to go with, My Birth Profile Assessment can help you choose a provider based on your personality, health factors and over all preferences.

 Another great resource is the The Complete Guide to Writing a Birth Plan to help ask some more in depth questions to your provider regarding your care.